Hornbill-Docs/esp-config/esp-config/organizational-data/user-accounts/user-import-tools.md

 For more information on installing and configuration please see the [SQL User Import Utility documentation](https://wiki.hornbill.com/index.php?title=SQL_User_Import).

 ## Google Workspace User Import Utility
-This utility designed to run behind your corporate firewall and securely connect to Google Workspace.
+This utility is designed to run behind your corporate firewall and securely connect to Google Workspace.

 The utility connects to Hornbill in the cloud over HTTPS/SSL using a standard internet connection without the need to make any firewall configuration changes.